ultimatepp/UppHub/README.md

 *Note: This technology is currently a work-in-progress, subject to change, and only available via the nightly builds of U++.*

-## Registering packages

-In order to register your package(s), you need to follow the below simple steps:

-1. Fork this repository.
-2. Edit the `nests.json` file to add your package's information.
-3. Validate the modified `nests.json` file, using some local (or online) JSON validator.
-4. Create a `PR` regarding the changes.
+## Adding your project to this list

+In order to register your package(s), please file an issue in this repository or contact maintainers of this list in any other way.
+You can also suggest the information that the UppHub will provide about your project, ideally as json entry (see bellow).

 ## The structure of the registry file